mobgen/halo-documentation/pages/cms/content/cms_content_modules.md

 - Access the left panel menu '*Content*'.
 - In the action button bar, click on the '*New module*' button.
 - Enter the name and select if this module is single or not.
+Single modules can have only one content item.
 - Start configuring your module.

 <img src="./images/tutorial_create_module.gif" />